One month free — 20 contractor spots, then they're gone.

 The best deck builders in Raleigh hold an active North Carolina Licensing Board for General Contractors residential license, carry $1M general liability and workers' comp, and follow NC residential code R507 deck framing requirements to the letter.
 R507 footing depth, ledger board attachment, and lateral load connector requirements are not optional in Raleigh, and inspectors enforce them.

-ContractShield verification tiers climb from basic, to licensed, to insured, to verified_pro.
+ContractShield screening tiers climb from basic, to licensed-on-file, to insured-on-file, to Verified Pro (each step reflects documents we have collected and reviewed; homeowners are encouraged to confirm active license status with the state licensing authority).
 Only verified_pro and insured Raleigh deck pros can bid on projects above $10,000.
 The marketplace flags composite manufacturer Pro Installer status on the bidder profile so warranty enhancements match the manufacturer terms.

-How fast can I get bids on a Raleigh deck project?
+How fast can a Raleigh deck contractor send a quote on ContractShield?

 What deck work is in season in Raleigh?